openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

 :   Forces reading a core file, only required in case of a clash with a live process name.

 `-L` *LIB_PATH*
-:   Must be given if the core file originates from another system, or the
+:   Must be given if using a core file which originates from another system, and the JVM is
-    JDK at the path in the core has changed.
+    not available at the same path, or if the JVM at the path in the core has changed.
     LIB_PATH must name a directory containing a copy of the same JDK that the corefile originated from.
     When analyzing a corefile a `corefile.revival` cache directory is created.  -L is not required once the cache is created.